K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![inviteEmail]

 ### <div id='24'/> 3.2.1.1.4.2.
 Remove Member
-1. Click the "Remove Member" button of the user account to cancel the member.<br>
+1. Click the "Remove Member" button of the user account to cancel the membership.<br>
-**'When removing the member, the OrgManager role must be disabled to complete cancelling the member.**
+**'When removing the member, the OrgManager role must be disabled to complete canceling the member.**
 ![3-2-1-1-4-4-0]